bittnerma/Direct3DKinematicEstimation/README.md

 ## Dataset Preparation

 After the ground truth has been generated, the dataset needs to be prepared.
+Before you start, make sure you have created folders `_dataset` and `_dataset_full` in the root folder of the cloned repository.

 Run the [prepare_dataset](prepare_dataset.py) script and provide the location where the BMLMovi videos are stored:
 ```bash